A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 To achieve peace, we must understand how much we fear it, how completely our institutions are averse to it and how thoroughly our current thoughts and actions thwart it.
 Whether we call ourselves warriors or lovers of peace; whether we’re young or old, rich or poor, learned or ignorant, pious or not; whether our institutions appear benign and sacred to us, or just mediocre or infernally bad; regardless of our identity position.
 Every institution, every down-home cliché, every cultural checkpoint will have to be taken by frontal assault and cleared hand-to-hand in this intellectual Stalingrad.
 No-one and nothing will be spared.

 What will PeaceWorld look like once the smoke clears?
-It will delight our Loving God Who will bless it with miracles of approbation; unlike WeaponWorld abhorred by God, Who lets it survive through His forbearance of our sins.
+It will delight our Loving God Who will bless it with miracles of approbation; unlike WeaponWorld abhorred by God, Who lets it survive through infinite forbearance for our sins.
 We could become true servants of God: athirst for, drunk with and slaked by the peace of God; caring wisely for every child; growing Eden and leaping for the stars.
 Justice.
 Compassion.
 Peace.
 You could leave your front door unlocked in perfect safety.

 Think about that.

 What if we stopped avoiding peace?
 What if we embraced it instead?
-Taught it to the children with pure conviction, to revere peace and uphold it forever on our honor with all our might?
+Taught it to the children with pure conviction, to revere peace and uphold it forever on our honor and with all our might?

 Once Learners rally, the heavens will come to our aid.